jrenaud90/TidalPy/Documentation/utilities_x/numerics.md

 Both wrap the standard-library function and return a quiet NaN whenever the result is not finite, whether from overflow to infinity or from a domain error such as a negative base raised to a fractional power.

-The motivation is specific to this kind of code.
-Scientific formulas with exponential or power-law growth are evaluated at parameter values a user chose, and a viscosity model handed a temperature far outside the range its Arrhenius parameters were fitted to, or a radiogenics model evaluated an epoch before its reference time, will overflow.
+Scientific formulas with exponential or power-law growth are evaluated at parameter values a user chose, and a viscosity model handed a temperature far outside the range its Arrhenius parameters were fitted to, or a radiogenics model evaluated at an epoch before its reference time, will overflow.
 An infinity then propagates through sums and ratios and can emerge as a finite, wrong number several steps later.
-A NaN cannot: it contaminates everything downstream of it and shows up in the output, which is what makes the regime visible.
+A NaN contaminates everything downstream of it and shows up in the output, which makes the regime visible.

 Returning NaN loses the information that the true answer was large rather than undefined, and a caller that wants to distinguish the two has to check its inputs before calling.
 In exchange, no silently wrong finite number leaves the function.

-## Usage
+## Where Numerics are Used

 The viscosity models guard their Arrhenius exponentials, the partial-melt models guard their power laws, and both decaying radiogenics models guard their decay exponentials.
 Each module's page notes where a NaN can appear and what it means there.
 See [Viscosity Models](../viscosity_x/viscosity_models.md), [Partial-Melt Models](../partial_melt_x/partial_melt_models.md), and [Radiogenic Models](../radiogenics_x/radiogenics_models.md).